 3. Starting Writing a Note for the Submission

 Next, you will see a page that lists all the permissions you've selected.
 Beside each permission, there's an Add Details link you can use to add an explanation for why you require the additional information from the member.

 Each Add Details link presents a window with a form that Facebook needs you to fill out.
 It asks for the following information:

 - How is your app using this permission?
-(Personalized content on Facebook, gathering analytics, publishing to the user's Facebook timeline, or other.)
+(Personalized content on Facebook, gathering analytics, publishing to the member's Facebook timeline, or other.)

 - What platforms does your app use this permission on?
 (Web, mobile, and/or other.)

-- Step-by-step instructions that walk Facebook through how a user will see and grant this permission from your app.
+- Step-by-step instructions that walk Facebook through how a member will see and grant this permission from your app.

 In the context of Appreciation Engine, we recommend filling in your notes using the information below: